Latest Winning Numbers:

 Can a group of people share a Mega Millions prize?

 Yes, Mega Millions® prizes can be shared.
 Winners can decide how to share a prize when they claim it.
 Some restrictions do apply.
-Please check with the lottery in the state where you bought your tickets.
+Please check with the lottery in the state or jurisdiction where you bought your tickets.

 How does Mega Millions take care of business?